-- There are four DH groups. - A group determine the strength of the key used in the key exchange process - > DH groups 1, 2 and 5 support keys of 768 bits, 1024 bits and 1536 bits, respectively. - AES encryption supports DH groups 2 and 5. - Group 7 supports Elliptical Curve Cryptography (ECC), which reduces the time needed to generate the keys. - During the VPN tunnel setup, the devices negotiate which DH group they will use, as well as other algorithms.
+- There are four DH groups. - A group specifies the length of the base prime numbers used in the algorithms (see previous lecture). - > DH groups 1, 2 and 5 support keys of 768 bits, 1024 bits and 1536 bits, respectively. - AES encryption supports DH groups 2 and 5. - Group 7 supports Elliptical Curve Cryptography (ECC), which reduces the time needed to generate the keys. - During the VPN tunnel setup, the devices negociate which DH group they will use, as well as other algorithms.